MERNCraft/css-only-games-1/README.md

 ```
 By default, each `counter-style` has `"."` as its suffix.
 If you want to remove this (as I did for the weekdays), or change it to something else (like `")"`), you can use the `suffix` property.

 Because you can use _any text_, you can also use emojis.
 Or [mathematical symbols](https://www.compart.com/en/unicode/category/Sm).
 Or Unicode [shapes](https://www.compart.com/en/unicode/block/U+25A0) and [arrows](https://www.compart.com/en/unicode/block/U+2190).
-The W3C specifications also describes the use of images, but at the time of writing, the major browsers have not implemented this for counters yet.
+The W3C specifications also describe the use of images, but at the time of writing, the major browsers have not implemented this for counters yet.
 (You can set the `list-style-image` as bullet points for a whole list or for an individual list item, though, but this is outside the current topic of counters.)

 ### `::marker`styling